pgorman/dangerjaunt/dangerjaunt.md

 A megadungeon, on the other hand, descends at least ten levels deep --- each level more perilous than the one above it --- with dozens or hundreds of rooms per level occupied by numerous monster factions.
 Such a dungeon acts as the tentpole of a whole campaign, with players characters returning to the dungeon's depths week after week between rests at a nearby settlement.

-- To start, map and key all or most of the first two or three levels.
+- Map and key all or most of the first two or three levels before play begins.
-- Make the maps non-linear, so the players tackle or bypass areas by choice.
+- Make the maps non-linear, to let the players tackle or bypass areas as they choose.
 - Let players gauge their risk by depth --- dungeon level three generally gives adequate challenges and rewards for a third-level party, for example (though some individual encounters should be exceptionally easy or deadly for their level).
 - Remember vertical movement!
 	- Connect each level to several others, not just the levels immediately above and below.